AbdelrahmanAhmed605/horiseon-page-refactor/README.md

 ## Description

 Horiseon is a marketing agency that offers services for website optimization and management.
 Horiseon requested to refactor their website to ensure it is more accessible to users.
-This will improve their website's user comfort and allow people with disabilities to access the website using assistive technologies.
+As efficiency and long-term sustainability are important, the source code was also refactored to be more semantic and organized in a concise manner.
+This will improve their website's user comfort and allow people with disabilities to easily access the website using assistive technologies.
 Another added benefit of making their website more accessible is imporving their websites position in search engines such as Google.

 ## Installation
 N/A